websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 ## Customizing Collections

-You can associate a Liferay Segment to your Collection to display different Collection items based on the [Segment configuration](../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md).
+You can associate a Liferay Segment with your Collection to display different Collection items based on the [Segment configuration](../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md).

 Consider the following example.
-You want to increase sales in your online Kitchenware Store by offering exclusive promotions to registered users.
+You want to increase sales in your Kitchenware Store by offering exclusive promotions to registered users.
 You create a Collection including promotions for registered users and news about your products.
-You want all users to see the news about your products, but you want to restrict the promotions to registered users.
-In this example, you can create a new Segment for registered users, and link the Segment to a new *Personalized Variation* that filters the promotional content.
+You want everyone to see the news about your products, but you want to restrict the promotions to registered users.
+You can create a new Segment for registered users and link the Segment to a new *Personalized Variation* that filters the promotional content.

 For information, read [Personalizing Collections](../../site-building/personalizing-site-experience/experience-personalization/personalizing-collections.md).